Jasmine Tea Buyer's Guide

 As the most popular type of Chinese scented tea, jasmine tea has mesmerized tea drinkers for ages.
 How do you choose one?
 Why a jasmine pearl tea may not always be your best choice.

-Whoever first discovered the secret of making scented tea must have laughed at how easy this actually is.
+Whoever first discovered the secret of making scented tea must have laughed at how easy it is.

 When the scenting process is complete, remove the flowers and oven-dry the tea leaves.
 There you are - a jasmine scented tea!